ryanpag3/discord-score-bot/README.md

 If you are coming from Tally Bot, thanks for migrating.
 I plan on supporting only this bot longterm.

-## Deprecation Warning

-This bot will **not** be rewritten to support Discord slash commands and will absolutely become unusable when they inevitably force their usage. _You should come up with a plan for this eventuality._ I have enjoyed supporting this project but do not have the time or resources to do such a refactor based on Discord API changes.

-If you have found another bot that provides similar functionality and will support slash commands, please let me know and I will refer users directly to it instead.

 [//]: <> (BEGIN_GENERATED_COMMANDS)

 # Commands